Jennifer Stevenson’s Triple Chocolate Brownies with Whisky-Soaked Cherries

 So at least one night before you bake, and up to weeks or months beforehand:

-1-1/4 cup dried sour cherries, such as purchased from CostCo
+1-1/4 cup dried sour cherries, such as can be purchased from CostCo

 2/3 cup hot water, or whiskey, brandy, rum, your choice